-THE NEW PROMISE OR COVENANT
+THE NEW PROMISE And THE NEW COVENANT

 The word “new” sounds like a bell announcing a new order.
 Jesus has brought in a new commandment and a new covenant.
 Yes, Jesus has brought in new things, but he also kept everything old that was good.
 We need to take a lesson from a winemaker.
 “And no one pours new wine into old wineskins.
 If he does, the new wine will burst the skins, the wine will run out and the wineskins will be ruined.
 No, new wine must be poured into new wineskins.
-And no one after drinking old wine wants the new, for he says, “The old is better’” (Lk.
-5:37-39).
+And no one after drinking old wine wants the new, for he says, ‘The old is better”’ (Luke 5:37-39).
 What novices do to wine, the Jewish leaders did to the Law by mixing it with traditions and beneficial interpretations.
 Jesus reminded the leaders, “You have a fine way of setting aside the commands of God in order to observe your own tradition!
-For Moses said, ‘Honor your father and mother,’ and, ‘anyone who curses his father and mother must be put to death.’
+For Moses said, ‘Honor your father and mother,’ and ‘anyone who curses his father and mother must be put to death.’
 But you say that if a man says to his father or mother: ‘He can make a donation that becomes “corban,” a holy gift to God, the guilty no longer has to do any thing for his father or mother.
 Thus you nullify the word of God by your tradition that you keep handing down.
-And you do many things like that” (Mk.
-7:9-13).
+And you do many things like that” (Mark 7:9-13).

 In the old covenant, the Law contained the stipulations and sanctions for the recipients of the promises.
 These stipulations and sanctions were to induce man to keep his side of the agreement and protect him from being harmed or do something that may cause hurt.
 In case one sinned or transgressed, there was severe punishment and no redemption.
 The Law is still needed, written or unwritten to remind us sinners that we need some one or something new that can save us.
 Jesus is the only one that has fulfilled the stipulations and sanctions of the Law.
 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
-I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of the pen, will by any means disappear from the Law until everything is accomplished” (Mt.
-5:17-18).
+I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of the pen, will by any means disappear from the Law until everything is accomplished” (Matthew 5:17-18).

-Jesus left the key of redemption and the power to forgive in the hands of his followers (Mt.
-16:19; Jn.
-20:21-23).
+Jesus left the key of redemption and the power to forgive in the hands of his followers (Matthew 16:19; John 20:21-23).
 Every person, in every generation can enter the covenant by accepting the same conditions and terms.
 Not everyone was and is or will be able to carry his/her load or make the sacrifice the kingdom of heaven requires.
 There is some skill involved in doubling an investment.
-We chide the man that buried his one talent (Mt.
-25:24-30).
+We chide the man that buried his one talent (Matthew 25:24-30).
 In a way he is like most of us that expect someone else to do it for us.
 It is not at all as easy as the other two made it appear.
-Luke researched Jesus’ mission and filed this report, “I have come to bring fire on the earth, and how I wish it were already kindled!
+Luke researched Jesus’ Mission and filed this report, “I have come to bring fire on the earth, and how I wish it were already kindled!
 But I have a baptism to undergo, and how distressed I am until it is completed!
 Do you think I came to bring peace on earth?
 No, I tell you, but division.
 From now on there will be five in the family divided against each other, three against two and two against three.
-They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law” (Lk.
-12:49-53).
-Matthew added, “I did not come to bring peace, but a sword,” and “a man’s enemies will be the members of his own household” (10:34, 36).
+They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law” (Luke 12:49-53).
+Matthew added, “I did not come to bring peace, but a sword,” and “a man’s enemies will be the members of his own household” (Matthew 10:34, 36).

-The cost of entering an agreement with Jesus was far more than the Rich Young Ruler was willing to pay.
-He was so close, but not close enough (Mk.
-10:17-27).
-He was rich but he also loved comfort like we do.
+The cost of entering an agreement with Jesus was far more than the “Rich Young Ruler” was willing to pay.
+He was so close, but not close enough (Mark 10:17-27).
+He was rich, but he also loved comfort just like we do.
 Jesus was disappointed when the young man walked away.
 He had what it took to be s disciple but lacked the will to be one.
 Jesus was very selective in his choice.
 “As they were walking along the road, a man said to him, ‘I will follow you wherever you go.’
 Jesus replied, ‘Foxes have holes and birds of the air have nests, but the Son of Man has no place to lay his head.’
 He said to another man, ‘Follow me.’
 But the man said, ‘Lord, first let me go and bury my father.’
 Jesus said to this one, ‘Let the dead bury their own dead, but you go and proclaim the kingdom of God.’
 A third came and said, ‘I will follow you, Lord; but first let me go back and say good-by to my family.’
-The Lord replied, ‘No one who puts his hand to the plow and looks back is fit for service in the kingdom of God’” (Lk.
-9-57-62).
+The Lord replied, ‘No one who puts his hand to the plow and looks back is fit for service in the kingdom of God'” (Luke 9:57-62).

 Jesus was then and still is today looking for tough people to offer his covenant to the world.
 It is a cross–bearing life and work to be a member of the covenant with Jesus.
 Jesus told his disciples, “If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?
 For the Son of man is going to come in his Father’s glory with his angels, and then he will reward each person according to what he has done.
-I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom” (Mt.
-16:24-28).
-Verse 28 is a reference to Jesus’ promise, “I tell you the truth, if a man keeps my word, he will never see death” (Jn.
-8:51).
+I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom” (Matthew 16:24-28).
+Verse 28 is a reference to Jesus’ Promise, “I tell you the truth, if a man keeps my word, he will never see death” (John 8:51).
 This in turn is obeying the command to love.
-“This is my command, love each other” (Jn.
-15:17).
+“This is my command, love each other” (John 15:17).
 It includes the neighbor, the stranger, the enemy and even those that persecute and kill us.
 Like Jesus, we save others by saving ourselves.
 We forgive even when we are not forgiven.
 We love even when we are not loved.
 And we serve without expecting to be served.
-“The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me” (Gal.
-2:20).
-“For the Lord your God is a devouring fire, a jealous God” (Deut.
-4:24).
+“The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:20).
+“For the Lord your God is a devouring fire, a jealous God” (Deuteronomy 4:24).